Module 2 : dancing with the dark

 Compassion and patience.
 Nurturing of self and others.
 Introspective, able to look within.
 Intuitive and innate wisdom.
-Connections to others through sharing of your true self.
+Connections to others through the sharing of your true self.
 Comfortable with darkness.
 In the flow of life.
 Receiving the gifts of life.
-Balance between giving and receiving.
+A balance between giving and receiving.
 Creative.
 Natural, radiant beauty.

 The Feminine is everything that moves…she is creation itself and all matter in the universe.
 If the masculine is the void, the feminine is the Big Bang.
 She is represented by the Moon because she has a mystery and essence that cannot be understood, she is the darkness and the depth.
 She dances with the dark and gains power by fearlessly going into it.